MoonEater0912/MoonEater0912.github.io/_posts/2025-02-03-NaiveNeutralBayesianClassifierWord.md

 But here we encounter the two weaknesses of Bayesian classifier.
 The first one is about the calculation of likelihood, the second one is about the calculation of the a priori.

-It is obviously very hard to compute $P(x | C_i) = P(x_i, x_2, ..., x_n | c_i)$ when $n$ is large and sample size is small.
+It is obviously very hard to compute $P(x \mid C_i) = P(x_i, x_2, ..., x_n \mid c_i)$ when $n$ is large and sample size is small.
 Commonly, not all the combinations of features will appear in the train dataset (Laplace smoothing could be used when it happens).
 To make our lives better, we usually have to introduce the conditional independency assumption, making Bayesian classifer naive:

 $$
 P(x_i, x_2, ..., x_n | c_i) = \prod{i = 1}{n}P(x_i | c_i)